Let's talk about lab water

 TMYX was found to inhibit the development of cardiac hypertrophy and heart failure as well as increasing the expression of the anti-hypertrophic protein Sirt3.
 Sirt3 has been found to be a key regulator of cardiac hypertrophy (6).
 The team used high-content screening – a technique based on automated microscopy to measure various biomarkers in a single cell – to test the compounds separated from TMYX.
 Licoisoflavone A, licoricone, licorisoflavan A and emodin showed anti-hypertrophy effects.
 Of these, licoisoflavone A was shown to provide increased expression of Sirt3 and, hence, a therapeutic effect on cardiac hypertrophy.

 Purified water produced by an ELGA PURELAB flex system was used throughout these research studies.
-High purity water is essential to ensure the viability of the experimentation.
+High purity water (such as ultrapure water) is essential to ensure the viability of the experimentation.
 Very low contamination from bacteria and biologically active species is particularly critical.